 serve on a voluntary basis and are elected by North Carolina Baptists to help guide the ministry and missions efforts of the BSCNC.

 Joel Stephens surrendered his life to Jesus in 1982.
-He and his wife Lisa have four children: Carson, Carrie, Cooper, and Cathryn.
-He serves as senior pastor of Westfield Baptist Church, Westfield, where he has been since 2001.
-Stephens has served our Convention on the Board of Directors, Chair of the Christian Higher Education Special Committee, Executive Committee, and as chairman of the Committee on Convention Meetings.
+He and his wife Lisa have four children: Carson, Carrie, Cooper and Cathryn.
+He serves as senior pastor of Wakefield Central Baptist Church in Zebulon.
+Stephens has previously served the state convention as second vice president, on the Board of Directors, Chair of the Christian Higher Education Special Committee, Executive Committee, and as chairman of the Committee on Convention Meetings.
 Stephens has also served in various positions within the Surry Baptist Association, and on the Committee on Committees for the Southern Baptist Convention.
-He received his Master of Divinity and Doctor of Ministry from Southeastern Baptist Theological Seminary.
+He received his master of divinity and doctor of ministry from Southeastern Baptist Theological Seminary.

-At the January meeting of the Board, the president and vice president are elected by a majority vote of the Board.
-The president presides over all meetings of the Board and takes action as directed by the Board.
+At the January meeting of the Board of Directors, the president and vice president are elected by a majority vote of the board.
+The president presides over all meetings of the board and takes action as directed by the board.
 The president and vice president also have responsibility of selecting committee members as set forth in the bylaws.
-They serve as ex-officio voting members of all committees and sub-committees of the Board.
-The president and vice president also serve as chair and vice chair of the Executive Committee of the Board.
+They serve as ex-officio voting members of all committees and sub-committees of the board.
+The president and vice president also serve as chair and vice chair of the Executive Committee of the board.

 Marc Francis, Board President